Rithikgupta27/gitops-infra-kustomize/Deployment.md

 Automatically generates a kubeconfig for kubectl
 --> Update the kube-config
-aws eks update-kubeconfig --name ecom-cluster --region us-east-1
+aws eks update-kubeconfig --name kube-demo --region us-east-1

 🔐 Step 2: Map your IAM role to admin using aws-auth